ARMmbed/mbed-os-5-docs/docs/tools/offline/cli.md

 $ mbed test -m NUCLEO_F429ZI -t GCC_ARM -n TESTS-functional*
 ```

-**Note:** Some shells expand the wildcard character `*` into file names that exist in your working directory.
-To prevent this behavior, please see your shell's documentation.
+<span class="notes">**Note:** Some shells expand the wildcard character `*` into file names that exist in your working directory.
+To prevent this behavior, please see your shell's documentation.</span>

 ##### Test directory structure